Meaning of a Dream

 Frequently Asked Questions

-What does it mean to dream of bloody hands?
+What does it mean to dream of dirty or bloody hands?

-What does it mean to dream of a hand reaching toward me?
+What does it mean to dream of losing a hand?

 Recommended Reading